HSF/hsf.github.io/_gsocblogs/2022/blog_Geant4_GuneetSingh.md

 >

 ### Interacting with Class definitions and instantiations in Kubeflow
-- The model.py file, as seen [here](https://github.com/DalilaSalamani/MLFastSim/blob/main/core/model.py) shows the definition of a Model Class and its functions.
 - The Model Architecture Class can be handled by first defining model class ,followed by instantiating, training and saving in one single component.
 - Another way of handling class is saving the class definition in the memory as pickle or a dill object in one component and loading this saved object in other component to instantiate it and use its functions
 - The problem in the latter case, is that pickle fails to handle nested class structure.Thus, it's better to define , instantiate, train and save the model in a single component to avoid complexities.